praveen4g0/productize-pipelines/README.md

   <img width="100%" height="100%" src="image/test-flow.png">
 </p>

-1) Make sure operator manifests are published to the quay application registry from previous build flow steps.
-If not then no worries, one of the following step ensures that.
+1) Make sure operator manifests are published to the quay application registry from previous build flow [steps (step-4.
+Publish Operator)](#publish-operator).
+If your intend is to test the operator then dont worry about this step, assume that developer has published an operator.  (point 1)

 2) The operator manifests bundle is present in `quay.io` application repository which has limited access (check [Prerequisites](#prerequisites)).
-To access the operator metadata, a user needs to obtain the quay `token` and needs to create `secret` in the OpenShift cluster.
+To access the operator metadata, a user needs to obtain the quay `token` and needs to create `secret` in the OpenShift cluster. (point 2)
     ```
     TOKEN=$(curl -sH "Content-Type: application/json" -XPOST https://quay.io/cnr/api/v1/users/login -d '
     {